 8 Wastes of Lean

-The aim of Lean Manufacturing is the elimination of waste in every area of production including customer relations, product design, supplier networks, and factory management.
+Lean aims to eliminate waste in every area of business process for both manufacturing & service organizations.
+This includes sales & marketing, operations, production, office administration.
 Its goal is to incorporate less human effort, less inventory, less time to develop products, and less space to become highly responsive to customer demand while producing top quality products in the most efficient and economical manner possible.
 Essentially, a “waste” is anything that the customer is not willing to pay for.

 Typically the 8 types of waste considered in a Lean manufacturing system include: